CodeBotsStudio/Dysymmetrical/README.md

 ## Licensing
 You may use this project for whatever you want, as long as you keep credit.
 Do NOT remove the `print()` calls that identify this engine.
-If you do, leave the engine credits in the game's description.
+If you do, leave the engine credits in the game's description or in the credits menu in the lobby's sidebar.

 Also see [GNU GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.html).